United States New Export Controls on Advanced Computing and Semiconductors to China: Maintaining a global lead in artificial intelligence

-Restricting Human Capital to PRC
+Restricting human capital to PRC

 Rule #7, restricting the ability of U.S. persons to work at PRC-located semiconductor facilities, will force U.S. citizens as well as green card holders to leave and stay out of China's semiconductor industry.
 This will disrupt the current semiconductor facilities operating in China as active U.S. employees will be forced to leave, effective October 12, 2022.
 This export control will also result in extended pain for PRC as less human expertise will be available to help accelerate the growth in China's advanced semiconductor industry from the United States.

-Industry Implications
+Industry implications

-Financial Impact
+Financial impact

+Following the announcement of export controls, the share prices in both United States and China high-tech sectors dropped.

-In the immediate wake of the export controls the semiconductor sector, critically Asian chipmakers, had stock prices significantly negatively impacted as investors revise economic projections for the industry.
-Days after the BIS announcement, the head of a leading Taiwanese supplier to Apple warned the tech world to get ready for “casualties and consequences” from the U.S. measures, likening them to “earthquakes.”
+Days after the BIS announcement, the head of a leading Taiwanese supplier to Apple warned the tech world to get ready for "casualties and consequences" from the U.S. measures, likening them to "earthquakes."

 Due to the sweeping impact and scope of the export controls the industry recognizes that the global semiconductor ecosystem will necessitate a rewiring requiring firms to adapt.
 For example, it is likely firms will recalculate business models, update roadmaps, and forge new, more resilient partnerships up and down the supply chain.
 In the world's most globalized industry, changes of this magnitude are bound to be expensive.
 An expense that is likely to be passed to the consumer.

-Reduced Research
+Reduced research

 According to some U.S. semiconductor firms, the new export controls will have "negative ripple effects" on future investment in research.
 They cite a decrease in sales to China and a congested supply chain which in turn reduces revenues, thereby reducing capital previously allocated to fund research for the next generation of chips or equipment.
 This is especially significant since China consistently accounts for around 50 percent of global chip sales by revenue, being by far the largest single market.

-Legacy Chips
+Legacy chips

 The new export controls focus primarily on the cutting-edge of the semiconductor manufacturing and design process.
 Where these export controls are effective in slowing the PRC's growing advantage in the most advanced semiconductor technology, it does not significantly impact China's ability to continue manufacturing older, "legacy", chips which are still widely used and in demand for a plethora of applications such as automobiles, renewable technology, consumer electronics, telecommunication systems, and many weapon systems.
 Older chip technology is and will be, significant economically to China despite the U.S. export controls.
 However, due to the United States' codependent reliance on imported Chinese-manufactured legacy chips, this was likely considered in the export control scope.